6 July 2020

 Since 18 Sept 2018

-Monthly Meetings have resumed (July 2020) and are usually held on the third Friday of each month at the clubrooms of the Veteran Car Club of Australia (Qld).
+Monthly Meetings have resumed (July 2020) and are usually held on the third Friday of each month at the club rooms of the Veteran Car Club of Australia (Qld).
 Meetings open at 7:30pm but a pre-meeting BYO everything barbecue is typically enjoyed from about 6:30pm.
 Supper is provided after the meeting.
 Strict COVID-19 restrictions currently apply.

 Events of one form or another - breakfasts, lunches, dinners, mid-week runs, weekend and week-long tours - are held throughout the year, with the cooler winter months preferred for touring.
 The Annual Concours in June is a favorite and for those who enjoy something different there's always the Virgins Breakfast!